Casimir III the Great: Politics and expansion

 Casimir demonstrated competence in foreign diplomacy and managed to double the size of his kingdom.
-He neutralized relations with potential enemies to the west and north, and began to expand his territory eastward.
+He neutralized relations with potential enemies to the west and north and began to expand his territory eastward.
 He conquered the Kingdom of Galicia–Volhynia (in modern-day Ukraine), known in Polish history as Red Ruthenia.
-By extending the borders far south-east, the Polish kingdom gained access to the lucrative Black Sea trade.
+By extending the borders far southeast, the Polish kingdom gained access to the lucrative Black Sea trade.

 Succession

+An early photograph of Casimir's burial crown and insignia extracted from his tomb in 1869.

 In 1355, in Buda, Casimir designated his nephew Louis I of Hungary as his successor should he produce no male heir, just as his father had with Charles I of Hungary to gain help against Bohemia.
-In exchange Casimir gained a favourable Hungarian attitude, needed in disputes with the hostile Teutonic Order and the Kingdom of Bohemia.
-At the time Casimir was 45 years old, and so producing a son did not seem unreasonable.
+In exchange, Casimir gained a favourable Hungarian attitude, needed in disputes with the hostile Teutonic Order and the Kingdom of Bohemia.
+At the time, Casimir was 45 years old and so producing a son did not seem unreasonable.

-Casimir left no legal son, however, begetting five daughters instead.
+Casimir left no legal son; however, begetting five daughters instead.
 He tried to adopt his grandson, Casimir IV, Duke of Pomerania, in his last will.
-The child had been born to his eldest daughter, Elisabeth, Duchess of Pomerania, in 1351.
+The child had been born to his eldest daughter, Elizabeth of Poland, Duchess of Pomerania, in 1351.
 This part of the testament was invalidated by Louis I of Hungary, however, who had traveled to Kraków quickly after Casimir died (in 1370) and bribed the nobles with future privileges.
-Casimir III also had a son-in-law, Louis VI of Bavaria, Margrave and Prince-elector of Brandenburg, who was considered a possible successor, but he was deemed ineligible as his wife, Casimir's daughter Cunigunde, had died in 1357 without issue.
+Casimir III also had a son-in-law, Louis II, Elector of Brandenburg of Bavaria, Margrave and Prince-elector of Brandenburg, who was considered a possible successor, but he was deemed ineligible as his wife, Casimir's daughter Cunigunde, had died in 1357 without issue.
+Thus, King Louis I of Hungary became the successor in Poland.
+Louis was proclaimed king upon Casimir's death in 1370, though Casimir's sister Elisabeth, Louis's mother, held much of the real power until her death in 1380.